 Moreover, always thank your customers for their efforts that are helping your organization improve.

-This way they will feel more valued, which can go a long way in helping you dispel the negativity about your brand in the heart of this kind of customer.
+This way, they will feel more valued, which can go a long way in helping you dispel the negativity about your brand in the heart of this kind of customer.

 The Confused Cody

-The Confused Cody accounts for more than half of the calls that you’ll receive at a call center.
-This kind of customer isn’t necessarily angry nor are they talking your ear off.
-They are just in a state of confusion about general stuff such as how to use a product, complete a purchase and so on.They may also be confused with one of your processes or can’t make up their mind about which particular product to go for.
+The confused Cody accounts for more than half of the calls that you’ll receive at a call center.
+This kind of customer isn’t necessarily angry, nor are they talking your ear off.
+They are just in a state of confusion about general stuff, such as how to use a product, complete a purchase, and so on.
+They may also be confused with one of your processes, or they can’t make up their mind about which particular product to go for.
 Sometimes, they would have no clue about what they want, which is why helping them can be a difficult and frustrating process.

 How do you deal with them: